Why Home RV Storage Costs More Than Facilities

 Home RV storage seems free but actually costs owners up to $25,000 in hidden damages and fees within three years.
+Learn what experienced RV owners wish the

 Most new RV owners proudly park their $80,000 investment in their driveway, thinking they’re saving money on storage fees.
 The reality?
 Home storage can cost you $15,000-$25,000 in hidden expenses within the first three years, making that $150/month storage facility look like a bargain.